Showing 1 - 1 OF 1

 All schools for elementary, middle and high school are off-base.
 There are several public school districts in Yuma (Crane Elementary School District, Yuma Elementary School District One, Yuma Union High School District, & Somerton School District).
 Dependent children living on the installation will attend one of the schools located out in town.
 Contact the MCAS Yuma School Liaison at 928-269-5373, for additional information.

-For active duty personnel residing in Lincoln housing on the installation, transportation will be provided to the school age dependents at the following schools:
+For active duty personnel residing in Liberty housing on the installation, transportation will be provided to the school age dependents at the following schools:

 For active duty personnel residing in 16th Street Military Housing, the following schools will be utilized by school age dependents: (Transportation will not be provided due to being within a 2-mile radius of these schools)